-I knew that a neighbour of mine had received his down payment from a down payment assistance program, and because I had an abundance of free time to research everything to do with buying a home, I decided to look into it further and see what my options were.
-I was happy to learn that I met or was close to meeting all the eligibility criteria:
+A neighbour of mine had received his down payment from a down payment assistance program.
+While we were in lock down I had an abundance of free time to research everything to do with buying a home, so I decided to look into it further and see what my options were.
+It was exciting to learn that I met or was close to meeting all the eligibility criteria

-- The applicant has reviewed the educational material for first-time home buyers provided by Housing Nova Scotia. ✔ I read everything that seemed applicable, so that was done before I knew I had to.
+The applicant has reviewed the educational material for first-time home buyers provided by Housing Nova Scotia. ✔ I read everything that seemed applicable, so that was done before I knew it was required.

-- Mobile homes are eligible ONLY if they are permanently affixed to a property owned by the applicant. ✔ We had already ruled out a mobile home as an option for our family, and I am strongly opposed to paying a mortgage and rent (lot fees) on the same property.
+Mobile homes are eligible ONLY if they are permanently affixed to a property owned by the applicant. ✔ We had already ruled out a mobile home as an option for our family.
+Also I am strongly opposed to paying a mortgage and rent (lot fees) on the same property.

 Next I questioned if this was the best option, and these were my thoughts: This was a 5% loan to be used for a down payment, with 0% interest.
 I’m paying 12.99% on my credit card, so 0% sounds great.
-It would free up my cashflow to continue paying down my credit card which would save me money on interest as well as continue to improve my credit score and debt ratios, making me a better candidate for a mortgage, and likely helping me to qualify for lower interest rates.
+It would free up my cashflow to continue paying down my credit card.
+That would save me money on interest as well as continue to improve my credit score and debt ratios.
+All this would make me a better candidate for a mortgage, and help me to qualify for lower interest rates.

 There are a few downsides to down payment assistance.
 It was much harder to qualify for this loan than for my entire mortgage.
 You need to submit tax info, a letter from your employer and a signed affidavit among other things, which could potentially take weeks to acquire.
-You also need a purchase agreement and a mortgage pre-approval, so you can’t qualify until you’re already in pretty deep, so being denied at that stage would be very disappointing and demoralizing.
-It is also not just a loan, but actually a second mortgage on your home, which essentially means if you fail to pay it back Housing could potentially take your house.
+You also need a purchase agreement and a mortgage pre-approval, so you can’t qualify until you’re already in pretty deep.
+Being denied at that stage would be very disappointing and demoralizing.
+It is also not just a loan, but actually a second mortgage on your home.
+Essentially that means if you fail to pay it back Housing could potentially take your house.
 I generally advise always paying your bills to prevent such issues in the first place.